 The main problem is that most beginners have no clue regarding how to keep guppy fish.
 Therefore, they often face the problem of guppies dying in their aquarium.

-I’ve created this article to help beginners figure out why their guppies are keep dying and what to do about it.
-I’ve also wrote a complete guide on how to care for guppies, where I talk about the biggest challenges of keeping guppies.
+I’ve created this article to help beginners figure out why their guppies are kept dying and what to do about it.
+I’ve also written a complete guide on how to care for guppies, where I talk about the biggest challenges of keeping guppies.

 Reasons why Guppies are Dying

-I will now highlight the reasons of guppy fish dying in your aquarium.
+I will now highlight the reasons of guppy fish die in your aquarium.

 1. Poor Water Quality

 The most common reason for guppies dying in your aquarium is the poor water quality.
-With feeding your fish you actually pollute the water in your tank.
+By feeding your fish you actually pollute the water in your tank.
 Guppies produce waste (they poop and pee), which is polluting the water.
-Overtime the pollution can become so high, that the guppies will get intoxicated and will die.
+Over time the pollution can become so high, that the guppies will get intoxicated and will die.

 The lack of oxygen in the water can also cause guppies to die.
 Putting too cold or too warm water in your aquarium will cause death to your guppy fish.